gp8-stopwatch/receiver-firmware/README.md

 ```

 ## Windows
 Windows versions prior to Windows 10 require a driver to be installed.
 You can find it in [this link](https://www.st.com/en/development-tools/stsw-stm32102.html).
+Unfortunately an email address is required in the process.

 ![Download the driver](doc/01-con-driver-web.png)